Indications for BIAXIN ORAL SUSPENSION:

 <6 months: not established.
 Otitis media, pharyngitis/tonsillitis, pneumonia, sinusitis, skin and skin structures: 7.5mg/kg every 12hrs for 10 days.
 MAC (see full labeling): 7.5mg/kg every 12hrs; max 500mg every 12hrs, continue indefinitely if improvement occurs.

 Discontinue immediately if hepatitis or severe hypersensitivity reactions occur.
 Avoid in known QT prolongation, ventricular cardiac arrhythmia (including torsades de pointes), proarrhythmic conditions (eg, hypokalemia, hypomagnesemia, bradycardia).
 Coronary artery disease.
 Myasthenia gravis.
 Severe renal impairment.
 Elderly.
-Pregnancy (Cat.C): not recommended (except when no alternative drugs exist).
+Embryo-fetal toxicity.
+Pregnancy: not recommended (except when no alternatives are appropriate).
 Nursing mothers.

 See Contraindications.
 Class IA (disopyramide, quinidine, procainamide) or Class III (dofetilide, amiodarone, sotalol) antiarrhythmics, or other drugs known to prolong QT interval: not recommended.
 Sildenafil, tadalafil, vardenafil: not recommended.
 Antagonized by CYP3A inducers (eg, efavirenz, nevirapine, rifampicin, rifabutin, rifapentine, etravirine); use alternative antibacterial treatment.
 Doses >1000mg/day should not be coadministered with protease inhibitors.
 Separate zidovudine dose by at least 2hrs.
 Potentiated by CYP3A inhibitors (eg, itraconazole, saquinavir, atazanavir, ritonavir).
 Concomitant atazanavir: see Adults; consider alternative antibacterial therapy for indications other than MAC.
 May potentiate theophylline, omeprazole, phenytoin, digoxin, midazolam, alprazolam, triazolam, cyclosporine, hexobarbital, tacrolimus, alfentanil, bromocriptine, valproate, carbamazepine, tolterodine, itraconazole, methylprednisolone, cilostazol, vinblastine, quetiapine, maraviroc; monitor these and other drugs metabolized by CYP3A.
 Myopathy/rhabdomyolysis with statins; max 20mg atorvastatin/day, 40mg pravastatin/day; consider use of statin not dependent on CYP3A metabolism (eg, fluvastatin).
 Reduce colchicine dose if coadministration is necessary.
 Hypoglycemia with oral hypoglycemics/insulin; carefully monitor glucose.
 Oral anticoagulants: frequently monitor INR and prothrombin times.
 Hypotension with calcium channel blockers metabolized by CYP3A4 (eg, verapamil, amlodipine, diltiazem, nifedipine).